VakhoKontridze/VCore/Documentation/Modal Presenter.md

         item: Binding<Item?>,
         @ViewBuilder content: @escaping (Item) -> Content
     ) -> some View
+        where
+            Item: Equatable,
-        where Content: View
+            Content: View
     {
-        item.wrappedValue.map { ModalPresenterDataSourceCache.shared.set(link: link, value: $0) }

         let isPresented: Binding<Bool> = .init(
             get: { item.wrappedValue != nil },
             set: { if !$0 { item.wrappedValue = nil } }
         )

         return self
+            .withLastNonNil(item.wrappedValue) { (view, item) in
+                view
                     .modalPresenterLink(
                         link: link,
-                isPresented: isPresented
-            ) {
-                Modal<Content?>(
                         isPresented: isPresented,
                     ) {
+                        Modal<Content?>(isPresented: isPresented) {
-                    if let item = item.wrappedValue ??
-ModalPresenterDataSourceCache.shared.get(link: link) as?
-Item {
+                            if let item {
                                 content(item)
                             }
                         }
                     }
             }
     }
+}
 ```

 One thing to keep in mind, is that Modal Presenter doesn't require a capture list.
-Which means, that if `item` is set to `nil`, content will be blank when modal is being animated out. `ModalPresenterDataSourceCache` can be used to cache and retrieve data sources.
-Cleanup is automatically performed when modal is dismissed to avoid memory leaks.
+Which means, that if `item` is set to `nil`, content will be blank when modal is being animated out. `View.withLastNonNil(_:content:)` can be used to cache and retrieve data sources.